 The PMBoK identifies a number of Organisational Process Assets that may be available to the project manager, one of which is an organisational project management method (PMM).
 One of the facets of an organisational PMM is a specification of the governance controls that the organisation expects to be utilised for projects.
 In many organisations, these governance controls are custom-built in-house.
-However, as the 'C' in PRINCE2 stands for 'Controlled', it begs the question: what if the governance controls in the organisational PMM were derived from

-PRINCE2, and mandated such things as a Project Board with defined roles and responsibilities rather than a loosely-defined 'sponsor', management by exception supported by tolerances and a formal exception process rather than weekly meetings, update and review of the Business Case at the end of each phase, Product Based Planning as a front-end to the usual activity-based planning, the use of Work Packages to control the work of project team members, and the use of the PRINCE2 process model including mandatory Project Board approval before progression from one management stage to the next.
+However, as the 'C' in PRINCE2 stands for 'Controlled', it begs the question: what if the governance controls in the organisational PMM were derived from PRINCE2, and mandated such things as a Project Board with defined roles and responsibilities rather than a loosely-defined 'sponsor', management by exception supported by tolerances and a formal exception process rather than weekly meetings, update and review of the Business Case at the end of each phase rather than a Business Case which is a funding request not used thereafter, Product Based Planning as a front-end to the usual activity-based planning, the use of Work Packages to control the work of project team members, and the use of the PRINCE2 process model including mandatory Project Board approval before progression from one management stage to the next.
 Could a PMP-qualified Project Manager cope?
 Clearly, the answer is 'very well', given the significant overlaps we've already discussed.